Church of Denmark: Doctrine

 Revised versions of the Old and New Testament were authorized by Queen Margrethe II in 1992.
-A revised Hymn Book was authorized in 2003.
-Both the Bible translations and the Hymn Book implied widespread public and theological debate.
+A revised Hymn Book was authorized in 2002.

 Historically, there is a contrast between a liberal current inspired by N. F. S. Grundtvig and more strict, pietist or Bible fundamentalist movements (such as Indre Mission).
 These tensions have sometimes threatened to divide the Church.
 Tidehverv is a minor fraction based on a strict Lutheranism and antimodern, national-conservative views.

 The Church of Denmark is a member of the World Council of Churches, the Lutheran World Federation, the Communion of Protestant Churches in Europe and the Porvoo Communion.